 𝐺𝑟 : receiver antenna gain (dB) towards the physical horizon of the SRS/EESS earth station for a given azimuth with the minimum elevation angle;

 θr : horizon separation angle of the SRS/EESS receiver antenna.
 It is the difference between the minimum pointing elevation angle and the physical horizon angle.
-If this difference is less than 0.5 deg, then an horizon separation angle of 0.5 degrees should be used.
-This ensures that the boresight of the SRS/EESS antenna does not point to the physical horizon, but have at least 0.5-degree clearance;

-Lx : coupling losses (dB) between the IMT transmit spectrum in the IMT reference bandwidth and SRS/EESS receiver in the SRS/EESS reference bandwidth due to frequency separation, interference spectrum overlaps, spectrum roll-offs, and polarization losses.
-It will be 0 dB in many cases;
+Lx : coupling losses (dB) between the IMT transmit spectrum in the IMT reference bandwidth and SRS/EESS receiver in the SRS/EESS reference bandwidth due to frequency separation, interference spectrum overlaps, and spectrum roll-offs;

 L : propagation loss (dB) calculated for a probability of 𝑝 when the separation distance between the transmitter and the receiver is d km.
-Note that this propagation loss will include the clutter losses applicable to the SRS/EESS earth station and IMT base station as in the case of using Rec.
-ITU-R P. 452.
+Note that WP 3K and 3M provided a Reply Liaison Statement to WP 5D (Doc.
+5D/160, Doc.
+7B/57) with guidance on the propagation models to be used for sharing between stations on the surface of the Earth, including use of Rec.
+ITU-R P.452.
+This propagation model includes the path specific clutter losses applicable to the SRS/EESS earth station and IMT base station

+For most SRS mission trajectory types and for some EESS mission trajectory types, during the tracking of a spacecraft, the earth station antenna pointing varies very slowly.
+For other EESS mission trajectory types, including LEOs, the antenna pointing varies quicker.
+In most cases, the earth station antenna spends significant periods of time pointing at low elevation angles.
+Thus separation distances around SRS/EESS earth stations are necessary to ensure scientific mission needs to mitigate interference geometry involving the SRS or EESS earth station antenna pointing towards the azimuth of the IMT station at its minimum elevation angle.

-Now to determine the required separation distance between the SRS/EESS earth station and IMT base station for the given azimuth, the above receiver interference calculation needs to be carried out for all the possible IMT base station locations between a minimum separation distance (usually 1 km) and a maximum separation distance (large enough to determine the extent of interference) using a step size of 100 m.
-The required separation distance is then determined by finding the maximum of all the separation distances such that beyond which the received interference satisfies the protection level of the SRS/EESS earth station, i.e.
+The separation distance (dmax) for each azimuth is determined by finding the maximum of all the separation distances such that beyond which the received interference satisfies the protection level of the SRS/EESS earth station, i.e.

 dmax=maxd :Ird,p≥I0

 where I0 is the protection level of the SRS/EESS earth station, p is the exceedance time percentage used in calculating the propagation losses, and d km is the separation distance between the transmitter and the receiver.
-Thus, it is clear that, with this definition, the interference received from an IMT base station would satisfy the protection level of the SRS/EESS earth station for all separation distances d ≥ dmax along the given azimuth.
-This calculation needs to be repeated for each azimuth direction around the SRS/EESS earth station with one degree azimuth increments to completely determine the required separation distances for the protection of the SRS/EESS earth station.
+With this definition, the interference received from an IMT base station would satisfy the protection level of the SRS/EESS earth station for all separation distances d ≥ dmax along the given azimuth.
+Calculation of dmax for each azimuth direction around a SRS/EESS earth station would ensure that no additional or regulatory constraints be place on the incumbent SRS/EESS earth station operation to satisfy invites 2 of Resolution 256 (WRC-23).

-These required separation distances around the SRS/EESS earth station can be used by IMT operators to determine where they can freely deploy IMT base stations.
-If IMT base stations need to operate at closer distances, a more detailed interference analysis needs to be conducted using other system parameters and constraints to determine the feasibility of operation.
-After this detailed analysis and when an agreement between IMT and SRS/EESS operators is reached, IMT base stations may be deployed at closer distances.

 3 IMT base station transmit power and IMT antenna gain towards horizon

-The IMT base station transmit power can be calculated by considering the size of the antenna array, number of antenna elements, power per antenna element, and ohmic losses of the transmit antenna.

-The IMT transmit power in the SRS/EESS receiver bandwidth can be determined by considering the frequency separation, spectrum roll-off, the spectrum overlap between the IMT transmitter reference bandwidth and SRS/EESS receiver reference bandwidth, and the polarization mismatch losses.
+The IMT transmit power in the SRS/EESS receiver bandwidth depends on the frequency separation, spectrum roll-off, the spectrum overlap between the IMT transmitter reference bandwidth and SRS/EESS receiver reference bandwidth, and the polarization mismatch losses.